 Three identical hydraulic hoses are in the parts box.
 Each hose has a swivel nut on each end that will assemble to the adapters from the power unit and three cylinders.

-Connect one hose to the fitting from the top of the power unit, then route the hose ahead of the lift frame tube before assembling to the fitting from the lift cylinder.
+Connect one hose to the fitting on the top of the power unit (Port C), then route the hose ahead of the lift frame tube before assembling to the fitting on the lift cylinder.